fractalysid/SkyMoG/SkyMoG.md

 ## ENB

->ENBSeries is 3d graphic modification for games...It work by modifying render functions calls of the games and applying additional effects.
+>ENBSeries is 3d graphic modification for games...It works by modifying render functions calls of the games and applying additional effects.

 From [enbdev.com](http://enbdev.com/) you can download the base software, while on the Nexus you will find the user's presets.